Paying too much on your mortgage?

 Points to consider when remortgaging

-Done wisely, remortgaging could save you a substantial amount of money on your repayments each monthly.
+Done wisely, remortgaging could save you a substantial amount of money on your repayments each month.
 Even if your new mortgage deal takes just a few percent off your current deal, that could add up a significant saving over the life of the mortgage.
 If you have had the same mortgage deal for several years, it may be worth checking periodically to see if better deals have become available.

 Despite the potential savings, remortgaging is not always the most cost-effective option.
 One of the most important things to think about before considering remortgaging is the current value of your property in relation to its value when you bought it.